Brambles-cat/honey/README.md

 # honey
-discord bot for friend group server
+discord bot for a friend group server i'm in buuut it's kind of dead so :/